ericwm76/ideabox/README.md

+# IdeaBox Redux: This time it's for real

-*Learning Goals:
+### Learning Goals:

-Improve our ability to utilize JavaScript objects.
+1. Improve our ability to utilize JavaScript objects.
-Make use of Git work flow.
+2. Make use of Git work flow.
-Properly utilize event delegation and event handlers.
+3. Properly utilize event delegation and event handlers.
-Write clean DRY code.
+4. Write clean DRY code.
-User input data that persists through browser refreshes and restarts.
+5. User input data that persists through browser refreshes and restarts.

-*this.experience:
+### this.experience:

 1. Our team collaborated well, getting off to a great start.
 2. We started with a strong HTML foundation and continued building clean modular code.